-Catherine the Great Furniture: A Royal Legacy
+Catherine the Great Furniture: A Glimpse Into the Opulence of Russian Imperial Style

 The Opulence of Catherine the Great Furniture Picture: They also owe succession royalty; in a more relaxed and less complicated way succession is a royal affair in Britain.